-The Nurturing Tree Family Resource Center provides a place to find information and resources on raising children from infancy through the teenage years.
-The Nurturing Tree offers a wide-variety of community-based and prevention-focused programs and activities to strengthen and support families such as Love and Logic parenting classes, support groups for young parents, self-help parent support groups, Nurturing Fathers programs, Grandparents raising Grandchildren support groups, youth development, social connections, home visits, and resource and referrals.
+The Nurturing Tree Family Resource Center provides information and resources on raising children from infancy through teenage years.
+The Nurturing Tree offers a wide variety of community based and prevention focused programs and activities to strengthen and support families such as Love and Logic parenting classes, Parents as Teachers Home Visiting, youth development programs, social supports, family activities and parenting resources.
+Car seat safety checks, safe sitter classes, and take-home learning kits are also offered.